ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climate_change_hotspot.rst

 way.
 The regions that change at a faster rate than the rest of the globe are labelled as climate change hotspots.
-Projecting the location and magnitude of the hotspots is important for climate change adaptation, and it is uasually computed using the projected climate variables' differences between the regional and larger scales.
+Projecting the location and magnitude of the hotspots is important for climate change adaptation, and it is usually computed using the projected climate variables' differences between the regional and larger scales.